-Summer RC 180 Cardiopulmonary Diseases 3 RC 140, RC 150, RC 160, RC 170 all with grades of "C" or higher, and Reading Proficiency.
-RC 190 Respiratory Care Clinical Practice II 1 RC 140, RC 150, RC 160, RC 170 all with grades of "C" or higher, and Reading Proficiency.
-Credit Hours 4 Second Year Fall RC 200 Adult Critical Care 3 RC 180 and RC 190 with grades of "C" or higher, and Reading Proficiency.
-RC 210 Mechanical Ventilation II 4 RC 180 and RC 190 with grades of "C" or higher, and Reading Proficiency.
-RC 220 Neonatal and Pediatric Respiratory Care 3 RC 180 and RC 190 with grades of "C" or higher, and Reading Proficiency.
-RC 230 Respiratory Care Clinical Practice III 2 RC 180 and RC 190 with grades of "C" or higher, and Reading Proficiency. eng 102 or COM 117 or COM 200 College Composition II (MOTR ENGL 200) or Health Communication or Communication Between Cultures (MOTR SBSC 101) 3 ENG 101 with a grade of "C" or better and Reading Proficiency.
-Credit Hours 15 Spring RC 240 Respiratory Care Specialties 3 RC 200, RC 210, RC 220, RC 230 all with grades of "C" or higher, and Reading Proficiency.
-Apply for graduation RC 250 Respiratory Care Capstone 4 RC 200, RC 210, RC 220, RC 230 all with grades of "C" or higher, and Reading Proficiency.
-Complete National Board Review Exams RC 260 Respiratory Care Clinical Practice IV 2 RC 200, RC 210, RC 220, RC 230 all with grades of "C" or higher, and Reading Proficiency.
-PSY 200 General Psychology (MOTR PSYC 100) 3 Reading Proficiency or concurrent enrollment in RDG 079.
-Social & Behaviora al Sciences: Civics Requirement 3 Credit Hours 15 Total Credit Hours 62
+Second Year Fall RC 200 Adult Critical Care 3 RC 180 with grade of "C" or higher, and Reading Proficiency RC 210 Mechanical Ventilation II 4 RC 150, RC 160, and RC 180 with grades of "C" or higher, and Reading Proficiency RC 220 Neonatal and Pediatric Respiratory Care 3 RC 180 and RC 190 with grades of "C" or higher, and Reading Proficiency RC 230 Respiratory Care Clinical Practice III 2 RC 180 and RC 190 with grades of "C" or higher, and Reading Proficiency ENG 102 or COM 117 or COM 200 College Composition II (MOTR ENGL 200) or Health Communication or Communication Between Cultures (MOTR SBSC 101) 3 ENG 101 with a grade of "C" or better and Reading Proficiency Credit Hours 15 Spring RC 240 Respiratory Care Specialties 3 RC 180 with a grade of "C" or higher, and Reading Proficiency Apply for graduation RC 250 Respiratory Care Capstone 4 RC 200, RC 210, RC 220, RC 230 all with grades of "C" or higher, and Reading Proficiency Complete National Board Review Exams RC 260 Respiratory Care Clinical Practice IV 2 RC 200, RC 210, RC 220, RC 230 all with grades of "C" or higher, and Reading Proficiency PSY 200 General Psychology (MOTR PSYC 100) 3 Reading Proficiency or concurrent enrollment in RDG 079 Social & Behaviora l Sciences: Civics Requirement 3 Credit Hours 15 Total Credit Hours 62

-$^{{}^{\}star}\text{Click on the hyperlinked course number to view additional information about the course.}$
+\Click on the hyperlinked course number to view additional information about the course.

-^{}Students completing a course that has been assigned a MOTR number may transfer that course to any public institution in Missouri.
+\\Students completing a course that has been assigned a MOTR number may transfer that course to any public institution in Missouri.
 Those who complete CORE 42 requirements will have that verification on their transcript.

-^{} It is your responsibility to verify that the courses listed above will transfer to the four-year institution of your choice.
+\\\ It is your responsibility to verify that the courses listed above will transfer to the four-year institution of your choice.
 Maximize your transfer credits/classes by meeting with an academic advisor.